THautamaki/GHSCM_results/Readme.md

 ## Performing the simulation analyses

-> [!NOTE]
+> [!IMPORTANT]
-> All provided scripts assume the working directory has the
+> All provided scripts assume the working directory has
-> same directory structure as this repository.
-The scripts use relative
+> the same directory structure as this repository.
+The scripts use
-> paths to read and save files.
+> relative paths to read and save files.

 The simulated datasets used in the article can always be created using the function `generate_datasets()` without arguments (the default